 It is much easier to file bankruptcy with the help of an efficient attorney.
 But, when you have already so much financial issues, you may not have such financial support to afford the cost of hiring an attorney.
-In such a situation, you can file chapter 13 bankruptcy on your own to get out of the distressed financial condition.
+In such a situation, you can file bankruptcy on your own to get out of the distressed financial condition.
 Though, chapter 13 is quite difficult to understand, but it is still popular for some other benefits.
 Such as, it stops the foreclosure, reduce the debt burden and gives affordable court approved repayment plan in order to eliminate existing debt.
 Check out the other benefits of Chapter 13 and the other requirements.

 So, if you plan to file for chapter 13 bankruptcy without seeking help from a lawyer, then you should be prepared early to manage the whole process successfully.